 One of the SPF downsides is that it doesn’t examine the header that the recipient sees.
 In this case, the malicious actor can use SMTP headers to tell the target’s mail server to check a domain that they control.
 This domain contains an authorizing mechanism for the mail server the attacker is using while spoofing a completely different domain for the recipient to see in the message From header field.

-DKIM stands for Domain Keys Identified Mail.
-It is an authentication protocol that specializes in detecting forged email header fields and content.
+DKIM (Domain Keys Identified Mail) authenticates that email headers and content have not been altered in transit.
+Unlike SPF, DKIM remains valid even when an email is forwarded.
 DKIM allows the receiver to check whether email headers and content have been altered in transit.
 This mechanism is a little more complicated than SPF, and unlike SPF, DKIM will not fail if the email is being forwarded.

-DKIM provides two keys - public and private.
-The private key goes to your server and the public key – to your DNS.
-When you send an email, the receiving server checks the DKIM signature in the header and uses the public key from the DNS to validate it.
+DKIM uses public and private keys.
+The private key resides on your server, and the public key is stored in DNS.
+The receiving server validates the DKIM signature in the header with the public key.

 Just like SPF, DKIM increases the chances of getting into the inbox because the email domain is verified as a legitimate one by mailbox providers.